pierrick-giffard/STAMM/ReadMe.md

 - They need to have a time variable giving the file date.
 Files have to be ordered in time.
 You can use the script _STIT/preprocessing/Change\_netcdf\_time.py_.
 - Variables need a FillValue attribute to represent land or cells without data.
 If Parcels doesn&#39;t find it, please rename it using the script _STIT/preprocessing/Rename\_FillValue.py_ (for example it doesn&#39;t find Hole\_Value).
-- Parcels also needs to read the coordinates of your cells in longitude/latitude: the cells centers for A-grids and f-nodes (upper right corner) for C-grids.
+- PARCELS also needs to read the coordinates of your cells in longitude/latitude: the cells centers for A-grids and f-nodes (upper right corner) for C-grids.
 It can read them directly in a forcing file or in another mesh file.
 You can create a mesh\_file following the VGPM example: _STIT/preprocessing/Create\_VGPM\_mesh.py_.

 # Release file

-Please create a release file as the one given in templates.
-You can use the script _STIT/create\_init\_pos.py ._ STAMM needs longitude and latitudes of your particules at t=0 and release time in days since 01/01 of ystart.
+Create a release file giving release longitude, latitude and time for each turtle.
+Follow the example in templates.
+You can use the script _STIT/create\_init\_pos.py ._ STAMM needs time in days since the 1st of january of the starting year.

 # Calibrate model

 Calibrate model for your species and for the zone your turtles will move in.
-To calibrate P0 as the 90th percentile of the npp distribution, you can use the script _STIT/preprocessing/P0\_calibration.py_.
+To calibrate P0 as the 90th percentile of the NPP distribution in a zone, you can use the script _STIT/preprocessing/P0\_calibration.py_.

 # Namelist